Blackwater River State Forest

-Blackwater River State Forest is a State Forest in the western panhandle of Florida.
+Blackwater River State Forest is a state forest in the western panhandle of Florida, United States.
 It is administered by the Florida Forest Service, part of the Florida Department of Agriculture and Consumer Services.
 Blackwater River State Forest is completely contained within Santa Rosa and Okaloosa Counties.
 The forest is managed from a common headquarters in Munson, Florida.
 There are local ranger offices in Molino (Escambia County), Milton, (Santa Rosa County), and Baker (Okaloosa County).

 Name

 The forest shares its name with the Blackwater River, which rises in southern Alabama and flows south dividing Okaloosa and Santa Rosa before emptying into the Blackwater Bay.